Kamran-Afzali/Kamran-Afzali.github.io/_posts/FSRFR.md

 ## FreeSurfer [Region of Interest Analysis](https://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/AnatomicalROI)

-Regions of interest (ROIs) are groups of voxels that parameter estimates (or other data) are extracted from.
-With volumetric data, you specify the x-, y-, and z-coordinates of the origin for your ROI, and then build a sphere around it.
-(Spheres aren't the only method, but they are common.)
-You can do this with, for example: AFNI's 3dUndump; SPM's Marsbar toolbox; FSL's fslmaths.

-In addition to creating a cortical surface and calculating structural measurements at each vertex, FreeSurfer parcellates and segments the brain - the parcellations outlining anatomically distinct regions of the cortex, and the segmentations dividing the sub-cortical nuclei into distinct structures.
-These parcellations are created along the lines of two atlases that come with FreeSurfer: The Destrieux atlas, and the Desikan-Killiany atlas.
+Groups of voxels known as regions of interest (ROIs) correspond to certain anatomical substrates.
+The x, y, and z coordinates of the origin should be specified for a ROI before a sphere is constructed around it.
+Tools like AFNI's 3dUndump, SPM's Marsbar toolbox, and FSL's fslmaths can be used for this.
+Accordingly, FreeSurfer parcellates and segments the brain, with the parcellations delineating physically separate parts of the cortex and the segmentations separating the sub-cortical nuclei into different structures.
+These parcellations were made using the Destrieux atlas and the Desikan-Killiany atlas, two atlases that come with FreeSurfer.

-Within each subject’s stats directory, there is a table corresponding to the parcellations for each atlas.
-For example, the results for the parcellation of the left hemisphere are located in the file lh.aparc.annot for the Desikan-Killiany atlas, and in the file lh.aparc.a2009s.annot for the Destrieux atlas.
-The main difference between the two is that the Destrieux atlas contains more parcellations which can be used for finer-grained analyses.

-The segmentations, on the other hand, are contained within one file called aseg.stats.
-There are no separate segmentation files for each atlas.
+There is a table that corresponds to the parcellations for each atlas in the statistics directory for each subject.
+For instance, the findings for the parcellation of the left hemisphere can be found in the files lh.aparc.annot and lh.aparc.a2009s.annot for the Desikan-Killiany and Destrieux atlases, respectively.
+The Destrieux atlas contains more parcellations, which can be utilised for finer-grained studies, which is the fundamental distinction between the two.
+On the other hand, the segmentations are contained in a single file called aseg.stats.
+For each atlas, there are no unique segmentation files.

 Extracting data with asegstats2table and aparcstats2table